-We explain the basic rules about Child Tax Credit (CTC) on our CTC page on the main LITR website.
+We explain the basic rules about child tax credit (CTC) on our CTC page on the main LITRG website.
 This page tells you about claiming CTC once your child reaches the age of 16.

-The Government is gradually introducing Universal Credit, a new benefit which will eventually replace tax credits, and some other working age social security benefits.
-Universal Credit is being introduced geographically and in areas where the full service is available, it may no longer be possible to make a new claim for tax credits.
-Existing tax credit claimants are expected to be moved across to UC between 2019 and 2022.
+The Government is gradually introducing universal credit (UC), a new benefit which will eventually replace tax credits, and some other social security benefits.
+Universal credit is now available across the UK and most people are no longer able to make a brand new claim for tax credits and are expected to claim UC (or pension credit) instead.
+Existing tax credit claimants are expected to be moved across to universal credit in a managed exercise between 2020 and 2023.
+This will follow a pilot involving up to 10,000 people who will be moved between July 2019 and July 2020.
 You can find out more about this in our Universal Credit section.